You’ve got to try this nonstandard measurement with blocks activity!

 - Ribbon

-Nonstandard measurement is fun for kids!
+Nonstandard measurement is fun for kids

 As the parent, my job is to guide my four-year-old’s play into placing the blocks on the line to explore nonstandard measurement and length.

 In his eyes, he is playing!
 He is making predictions about how many blocks are on each line and counting as he goes.
+Nonstandard measurement for preschoolers is a fun introduction to measuring with more traditional tools such as rulers and tape measures.

 When we think about preschool play, it is pretty simple to get kids started.
+Good math toys at home can naturally inspire learning through play rather than forcing ideas.

 RELATED: Breakfast Invitations begin our weekday to inspire independent play.

-Tape your white paper to the table.
+- Tape white paper to the table.

-Using your ruler, draw lines with different lengths.
+- Use a ruler to draw lines with different lengths.

 Days with Grey is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program.
 As an Amazon Associate, I earn from qualifying purchases.
 Read more about these links in my disclosure policy.

-Which line of blocks is the longest? – How can you tell?
+- Which line of blocks is the longest? – How can you tell?

-Which line of blocks is the shortest? – How can you tell?
+- Which line of blocks is the shortest? – How can you tell?

-Let’s count the blocks in each row.
+- Let’s count the blocks in each row.
 See this?
 You said this line is your longest, and it has 16 blocks.
 You said this row of blocks was your shortest line.
 It has 9 blocks.
 16 is a larger number than 9.